zhizhul/6tree/README.md

 Function 2: Space tree generation
 ---------------------------------
-从这往下的文字都需要语法检查一下。

 > ./6tree -G -in-b* ***seeds_file*** -out-tree ***tree_folder***

 The 2nd function uses seed data to generate space tree information characterizing the distribution feature of seed vectors.
-Besides, some parameter files are also generated for subsequent search.
-They are all stored in *tree_folder*, and you can adjust these parameters to run it in different scales.
+Besides, some parameter files are also generated for the subsequent search.
+They are all stored in *tree_folder*, and you can adjust these parameters to run it on different scales.

 Name | Definition
 :- | :-